samjmck/tobcalc/README.md

 ## Why does this project exist?

 Belgian brokers pay the transaction tax, also known as the TOB, automatically for you.
-However, if you use a foreign broker, such as Interactive Brokers or tastyworks, you will have to calculate, pay and file this tax manually for every transaction you made in the period of 2 months.
+However, if you use a foreign broker, such as Interactive Brokers or Trading212, you will have to calculate, pay and file this tax manually for every transaction you made in the period of 2 months.
 This process can be time-consuming and frustrating, which is why many Belgian investors decide not to use foreign brokers despite them possibly fitting their needs better than domestic brokers.

 The goal of this project is to simplify the process of calculating and filing the TOB.
 By doing so, the threshold is lowered for Belgian investors that would like to invest using their broker of choice.